rse/jquery-markup/README.md

 Template Engine Support
 -----------------------

-The following HTML template languages and corresponding expansion engines are supported out-of-the-box:
+The following built-in HTML template languages and corresponding expansion engines are provided out-of-the-box:

-- `plain`: Plain-Text markup (efficient: pass-through)
+- `plain`: Plain-Text markup (efficient: pass-through)<br/>
+  This expands nothing, it just passes through the markup code, without performing any expansions at all.
+Usually too less useful in practice, but sometimes sufficient enough.
+It is the default language.

+- `simple`: Simple markup (efficient: pre-compilation)<br/>
+  This expands simple variable references like `{{foo}}` and structured variable references like `{{foo.bar[42].quux}}`.
+  This often is sufficient in practice.

+The following external HTML template languages and corresponding expansion engines are supported out-of-the-box, too:

 - `handlebars`: [Handlebars](http://handlebarsjs.com/) (efficient: pre-compilation)
 - `nunjucks`: [Nunjucks](http://nunjucks.jlongster.com/) (efficient: pre-compilation)
 - `emblem`: [Emblem](http://emblemjs.com/) (efficient: pre-compilation)